Grandma’s Holiday Salad is light, fluffy, and perfectly sweet. A staple side dish at holiday get-togethers!

 Plus, despite its name, the recipe isn’t even one of my dear Grandmothers’!

-To be honest with you, I don’t know who’s Grandma came up with the Heavenly holiday salad that envelops a sweet fruit trio in fluffy homemade pudding and dreamy whipped cream, but my family can’t live without it on Thanksgiving Day.
+To be honest with you, I don’t know who’s Grandma came up with the Heavenly holiday salad that envelops a sweet fruit trio in fluffy homemade pudding and dreamy whipped cream, but my family can’t live without it on Thanksgiving Day, or any holiday for that matter!

 Start by whisking up a couple eggs with sugar and a pinch of salt.
 This is the start of the creamy, homemade pudding that serves as the base of the salad.